Primal Trek

 The special shoes worn by women with bound feet were called "lotus" (lian

 ) shoes.
-"Lotus" and "continuous" or "successive" (lian ) have the same pronunciation and so "lotus" shoes symbolize a fertility wish for bearing children one after another.
+"Lotus" and "continuous" or "successive" (lian ) have the same pronunciation so "lotus" shoes symbolize a fertility wish for bearing children one after another.

-Silver Ingots (sycee) Silver became a measure of value during the Ming Dynasty (1368 - 1644 AD) and therefore represents wealth.
 The silver was moulded into boat-shaped or shoe-shaped ingots called sycee (细 丝) which could weigh from 1 to 100 ounces.
-Sycee are also known as "saddle sycee", "silver sycee", and "drum-shaped sycee".

 Silver ingots or

 sycee also symbolize official office or rank because of a visual pun or rebus.
 Sycee are also known as yuanbao (元宝).
-Yuan (元) can also refer to coming in first in the examination system (see Charms with Auspicious Inscriptions).
-Therefore, showing three (3) silver ingots or sycee has the hidden meaning of coming in first in all three of the imperial examinations.
+Yuan (元) can also refer to coming in first in the examination system.

 Silver ingots are one of the Eight Treasures and symbolize brightness and purity.